LelsersLasers/PER-NotionWeeklyUpdate/README.md

 # PER-NotionWeeklyUpdate

-Format a Slack message based on the Notion Project Board export
+A simple script for me to use to format a Slack message based on the Notion Project Board